 Long John Baldry had his Surprise 60th Birthday Party at the Backstage Lounge.
 There were many local artists there but I had hoped Elton John or Rod Stewart would have come.
 Elton's last name was from Elton Dean and Long John.
 He died just a few years later.
 That night I learned why they called him long he was 6' 7".

 I met Cybill Sheppard at a wrap party of the movie "Marine Life".
-They shot one seen in our bar and then had the wrap party afterwards.
+They shot one scene in our bar and then had the wrap party afterwards.
 I closed the bar for a whole day.

 I had a formal dinner in one of my ballrooms with the speaker of the house of Grenada; Sir Curtis Strachan.
 He insisted on having a port toast to the Queen before dinner.